uviclibraries/gen-ai-research/9-sentiment-analysis.md

    - Go to the **File** menu and then select **New Text File**.
    - Click on the **Select a language** link in the new file, then scroll down the list of languages, and select **Python**.
    - Now give the file a name by going to the **File** menu and then select **Save As...**.
 When prompted for the Save As file name, type in: **analysis-csv.py** (make sure that that you only have one **.py** at the end of the file name).
 Click on the blue **Save** button at the bottom right of the dialogue box.
+2. Download the following data file, and make sure to save it in the same folder you saved your python scripts in:
-2. Copy and paste the following code into the file you just created in the Visual Studio Code editor:
+3. Copy and paste the following code into the file you just created in the Visual Studio Code editor: [feedback.csv](images/feedback.csv){:target="_blank"}
 {% highlight python %}
 from gpt4all import GPT4All
 import csv